ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 1. Don't use all of the data, especially at first.
 Use the _limit_ command line argument (as in the above example).
 Indeed, you might be able to improve accuracy by *excluding* some of the data.
+1. That being said, your recall and precision will be zero if your limit is **too** low.
+Use a small limit to make sure you don't have any bugs, then increase your limit to be large enough to have the answers you're looking for.
+2. To run the eval script on last homework's GPR guesser and get the guesser metrics, try doing

+    eval.py --guesser_type=Gpr --limit=100 \
+            --questions=../data/qanta.buzztrain.json.gz --evaluate=guesser \
+            --GprGuesser_filename=../models/buzztrain_gpr_cache

 1. On a related note, don't create a [dense matrix](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.todense.html) out of tf-idf counts.
 By default, the tf-idf libraries will